MarnieMaddock/LiveDeadCellPercent/README.md

 Use in ImageJ (FIJI) using the .ijm language
+- This macro counts live cells, dead cells and nuclei from fluorescence microscopy (usually has been stained with Calcein-AM, Propidium Iodide and hoechst 33342).
-- This macro counts dead cells from fluorescence microscopy.
-This macro assumes that channel 3 is the dead cells channel.
+- This macro assumes that channel 3 is the dead cells channel.
 Please change this if it is in a different channel.
 - Created by Marnie L. Maddock;
 - University of Wollongong, Australia;
 - School of Medical, Indigenous and Health Sciences